Frequently Asked Questions

 Retirement Income Needs

-Research done by the Pensions & Lifetime Savings Association (PLSA) has quantified the retirement income required each year for each of the three standards of living.
+The net retirement income required each year for each of the three standards of living for 2025 is as follows:

 Category Minimum Moderate Comfortable